Few speak English well.

 In the heat of the moment, grammar can go out of the window, to be replaced by false starts and sentence fragments.
 Everyone starts an ungodly number of sentences with “And” or “So”.
 I and millions of others tend to use “and I was like” instead of “and I said.”
 Many of us mix up plural and singular.
 This all works fine in conversation, but it can hiccup on the printed page.

+But writing is different.
 While speech is transient, writing is permanent.
 People can subject your writing to forensic scrutiny.
 Punctuation.
+Vocabulary.
 Grammar.
 Flow.
-Slangs and abbreviations (or rather absence of them).
 And so on.

 You’ve got rid of the conversational ‘gotta’ and introduced a comma.
 Punctuations get noticed when reading, but only fleetingly (through pauses) when listening.
 If you leave a single space before a punctuation mark (like with this comma) , it’ll be noticed.